highchair/artinruins-com/_property/312-wickenden-st.md

 ### Current Events

 While the news story below says that the owners “intend to rebuild 312 Wickenden as closely as they can manage” is has been more than two years and there has been no activity at the site.
-In 2023, there is still an unfilled hole and parts of the stairs in place at the site.
+In August 2023, there is still an unfilled hole and parts of the stairs in place at the site.

 ### History